rafandoo/HelpDeskRplus/README.md

 ## Configuration ⚙️

+### Minimum requirements

+- PHP - v8.1.X.
+- MySQL - v10.4.22 or above.
+- Composer - v2.3.10 or above.

 ### Installation

 To run this project, you will need to install PHP, MySQL and Composer.
-Once installed, run the following steps and commands in the shell:
+Once installed, run the following steps:

 - Copy the .env.example and rename to .env.
 - Change the .env file informing the connection data and passwords.

+Then run the following commands in the shell:

 ```shell
    composer install